 - 1 can (14-1/2 ounces) diced tomatoes, undrained

 - 1/4 teaspoon pepper

 - 1 package (10 ounces) frozen chopped spinach, thawed and squeezed dry

 - 2 cups (8 ounces) shredded part-skim mozzarella cheese

 - 1/2 cup grated Parmesan cheese

 - Drain pasta; stir into turkey mixture.
 Add spinach and cream; heat through.
-Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+Transfer to a 13x9-in. baking dish coated with cooking spray.
 Sprinkle with cheeses.
-Bake, uncovered, at 350° for 25-30 minutes or until golden brown.
+Bake, uncovered, 25-30 minutes or until golden brown.
 Yield: 10 servings.

 Enjoy this recipe with a medium-bodied red wine such as Chianti, Sangiovese, Malbec or Zinfandel.

 Reviews for Sausage Spinach Pasta Bake

 Please Log In or Join to add a rating and review.